caseyanderson/phys_cpu_projects/README.md

 **Class Website:** http://physcpu.caseyanderson.com/

-This repo will contain the html code from the website as well as any longer sample code examples.
+This repo will contain the html code from the website as well as any longer code examples.